 12. Walk along the Seawalk

 On the other side of town to the Willingdon Beach Trail is the Seawalk.
 This is another easy and flat trail that you can walk or bike along.
-You’ll walk right along the harbour so you can check out all of the boats and watch the ferry come in and as you walk further along this trail you will enjoy unobstructed views out to the nearby islands of Texada, Harwood and Savary
+You’ll walk right along the harbour so you can check out all of the boats and watch the ferry come in and as you walk further along this trail you will enjoy unobstructed views out to the nearby islands of Texada and Harwood.

 This is a really easy trail and the paved section is just 1 kilometre each way.
 If you do want to keep going there is a small dirt trail that continues on and eventually leads you to an open beach.
 This is another nice trail for families or if you just want to take in some more of the pretty views out over the Georgia Strait and surrounding islands.